papoita/lighthouse-web-notes/Week_11/postgreSQL.md

 3. FROM students FULL OUTER JOIN cohorts ON cohorts.id = cohort_id;
    third query will return all rows from both tables, even when there is no match.

+# Group by

+GROUP BY allows us to combine the results based on a column so an aggregate can be applied to each group.

+for all submissions

+SELECT count(assignment_submissions.\*) as total_submissions
+FROM assignment_submissions;

+but if you want per student

+SELECT students.name as student, count(assignment_submissions.\*) as total_submissions
+FROM assignment_submissions
+JOIN students ON students.id = student_id
+GROUP BY students.name;

+or group by currently enrolled students

+SELECT students.name as student, count(assignment_submissions.\*) as total_submissions
+FROM assignment_submissions
+JOIN students ON students.id = student_id
+WHERE students.end_date IS NULL
+GROUP BY students.name;

+# HAving

+HAVING allows us to filter our results based on the result of an aggregate function.

+Works on aggreagated data

+students whose total submission is less than 100

+SELECT students.name as student, count(assignment*submissions.*) as total*submissions
+FROM assignment_submissions
+JOIN students ON students.id = student_id
+WHERE students.end_date IS NULL
+GROUP BY students.name
+HAVING count(assignment_submissions.*) < 100;